 Let's align this Tuesday with Spiritual Well-Being!

-How Physical Well-Being fits into the role of a lawyer
+How Physical Well-Being fits into the role of a lawyer.

 See a few takeaways from the 2022 ABA TECHSHOW that you may want to incorporate into your practice, particularly regarding evaluating your technology, software for managing new clients, and virtual receptionists.